ballerina-attic/ballerina-bridge/lang-ext/spring-boot-transaction/README.md

  Spring Boot service implementation needs to mark as transactional.
 This can be either declarative transactional or programmatic transactional.

- * Register callback service(`io.ballerina.springboot
- .TransactionCallbackService`) along with other services.
+ * Register callback service(`io.ballerina.springboot.TransactionCallbackService`) along with other services.

  for example, If your service is `BookingService`, register both `BookingService` and `TransactionCallbackService` in Spring application like